PFE037/Brain-Exam-Simulator/README.md

 - Open Unity and import the project.
 - Go to the "Project" menu in Unity.
 - Navigate to "Assets" and find the main scene.
-- Select the main scene to load it into the editor.
+- Select the "Scene principale" to load it into the editor.

 ### 4. Launching the Simulation